kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ```

-## 1.2 Eventually business code changes...
+## 1.2 Eventually the business code changes...

-So, time passes by, requirements changes.
+As time passes by, requirements change.
 Eventually, so does the business code.
 Without going into too much detail, lets say for the sake of the discussion, that the total of the order changes from `43` to `42`.
 Naturally, this renders our test red.
 Now there could be many test asserting on the `Total`.

 So rather than taking on this laborious endeavour of fixing the tests manually, we turn to StatePrinter's ability to automatically rewrite.